One of the top 5 Cancer Research Centres in the World

 When a medical researcher has work published in a journal, depending on the quality and impact of the work, other researchers and medical professionals will refer to the work and cite it.
 The more frequently a researcher is cited in a prestigious journal, the more impact that paper has on the scientific and medical community.
 Being cited in a distinguished journal is paramount for a researcher and the institution where they work, as it can positively influence the importance of their research in the field.

-From the top 5 cancer research centres listed in the survey, the percentage of researchers cited in high-impact journals was measured, and The Princess Margaret ranked third.
-Below is the percentage of published papers that occur in high-impact journals (includes papers in oncology, immunology, molecular biology and genetics as well as multidisciplinary journals): Click Here for more information
+From the top 5 cancer research centres listed in the survey, the percentage of researchers cited in high-impact oncology journals was measured, and The Princess Margaret ranked fourth.
+Below is the percentage of published papers that occurred in the June 2013 bibliometric report: Click Here for more information